grassrootza/grassroot-learning/grassroot-nlu/README.md

 # DateTime parser

-This API also includes a date-time parser for formalising date values.
+This API includes a date-time parser for formalising date values.
 For example an input of 'tomorrow at 5 in the evening' will return 'YYYY-MM-DDT17:00'.
 To call this API and pass values to it:

   /parse?date_string=tomorrow at 5 in the evening

 The base url is http://hostmachineIP where 'hostmachineIP' is as advertised, your host machines IP.
 To utilise this service you will need to have a Feersum nlu authorisation token.
 See [here](http://feersum.io/).

+# Word Distance

+Also included is a word distance function accessed with the following postfix:

+  /distance?text=water

 ## Authors